KHammerschmidt/KHammerschmidt/README.md

 ### Hi there 👋, welcome to my GitHub profile!
 #### I'm Kathi! 🤗
 I'm an international project management graduate and just recently started coding!
-Since June 2021 I'm a student at 42 Heilbronn and will publish my recent projects on here.
+Since June 2021 I'm a student at 42 Heilbronn and will publish my recent projects here.
 If you like to find out more about this coding school and its exceptional education model: https://www.42heilbronn.de/de/learncoderepeat/.

 At this moment I'm developing a 2D game in C, working for the first time with the graphics library MiniLibX!